France, Paris

 Looking for a mobile-friendly version of this list?
 Check out my FREE Thatch guide!

 As it says in the title, this is a beginner’s guide to shopping in Paris – the go-to’s and must-sees.
-And it goes without saying that there are plenty of non-luxury stores and small unique experiences that can be found all around the city!
-You just have to know where to find them.
+While I’ve highlighted some of the city’s luxurious gems, there are also countless non-luxury shops and unique experiences.
+The key is knowing where to look!
 But hopefully for now, this has given you enough fashion inspiration for your next visit to Paris.

-Did you know?
-I offer custom travel planning services on Thatch!
-I have helped clients build their dream itineraries, talk through their trip details and offer personalized lists of recommendations!
+If you’re looking for a more tailored experience, I offer custom travel planning services on Thatch!
+Like with other clients I can help you can build your dream itinerary, discuss your trip details, or receive personalized recommendations.
 I’d love to help make your trip to Paris a memorable one!

 Share this!